vzhou842/victorzhou.com/content/posts/2019-03-01-neural-network-from-scratch.md

 ---
-title: ML for Beginners - Building a Neural Network from Scratch in Python
+title: "Machine Learning for Beginners: Building a Neural Network from Scratch in Python"
 date: "2019-03-01T12:00:00.000Z"
 template: "post"
 usesKatex: true